-In fact, organizations that make data management a priority will benefit from lower long-term storage costs and greater efficiency.
+In fact, organizations that prioritize data management benefit from lower long-term storage costs and typically experience an average annual revenue increase of 5.32% and have a 162% increased chance to outperform their peers.
 The reduction in costs and unnecessary steps frees up IT teams for higher value tasks.

-Nutanix offers intelligent, scalable, hybrid-cloud solutions designed for enterprises to tame their rapidly growing unstructured data and escape data overload.
-With the ability to store VM, file, block, and object storage on the same platform, Nutanix Files and Nutanix Objects offer flexibility and full control for all your data storage and management needs.
+Editor’s note: Nutanix offers intelligent, scalable, hybrid-cloud solutions designed for enterprises to tame their rapidly growing unstructured data and escape data overload.
+With the ability to store VM, file, block and object storage on the same platform, Nutanix Files and Nutanix Objects offer flexibility and full control for all your data storage and management needs.

 This is an updated article that originaly published on May 29, 2020.